 What is a Hybrid Cloud Strategy?

-When planning and constructing a mixed storage environment using both local and off-site resources, the best configuration for your organization’s data requirements is considered.
+When planning and constructing a mixed storage environment using local and off-site resources, the best configuration for your organization’s data requirements is considered.
 Hybrid cloud environments are complicated and intricate, even though it might go without saying.

 To provide a genuine hybrid experience, you and your team or CSPs must coordinate storage, access, computing, and resources across cloud environments.
 The benefits of these environments stem from how well they can function together.